jlshen2011/literatures/README.md

-# Literatures and Summaries
+# Study Notes

-Literatures and study notes on topics in data science and quantitative finance.
+Study notes, summaries and literatue reviews on various topics in data science and quantitative finance.